Albert Trott

 Albert Edwin Trott (6 February 1873 – 30 July 1914) was a Test cricketer for both Australia and England.
 He was named as one of the Wisden Cricketers of the Year in 1899.
-He is believed to be the only batsman to have struck a ball over the top of the Lord's Pavilion.
+He is believed to be the only batsman to have hit a ball over the top of the Lord's Pavilion.
 He is also one of only two players to take two hat-tricks in the same first-class innings, the other being Joginder Rao.
 Despite his notability, having played in 375 first-class matches including 5 Tests, he was almost penniless when he killed himself at the age of 41.

 Birth

 Trott was born in Abbotsford, Melbourne, Australia.
 He was one of eight children of accountant Adolphus Trott and his wife Mary-Ann (née Stephens).
 His older brother, Harry Trott also played Test cricket for Australia.
 They played junior cricket with the local Capulet club and then played together for Victoria in Australia's domestic first-class cricket competition, the Sheffield Shield.